AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 Activities will now be represented by square boxes with the following capabilities:

-* The first line representing the activity type which will often be overwritten by more contextual information (eg: on Read Audiences, it will contain the name of the selected audience), or by a custom label if you define one.
+* The first line representing the activity type which will often be overwritten by more contextual information (on Read Audiences, it will contain the name of the selected audience), or by a custom label if you define one.
 * The second line always representing the activity type.

 ![](assets/new-canvas4.png)